-This course familiarizes students with anthropological research methods by offering (a) an introduction to debates about methodology, and (b) experience with techniques of anthropological research.
-The course focuses on acquiring practical knowledge of data collection procedures in social science research and on contextualising scientific research within certain knowledge paradigms.
-Students will learn how to formulate research questions, collect data, apply specific methods and techniques of research and to look critically at the relationship between data and knowledge.
+This course familiarises students with anthropological research methods by offering (a) an introduction to debates about methodology, and (b) experience with techniques of anthropological research.
+The course focuses on acquiring practical knowledge of data collection procedures in social science research and on contextualising scientific research within specific knowledge paradigms.
+Students will learn how to formulate research questions, apply specific methods for collecting data, analyse data, and look critically at the relationship between data and knowledge.

 During this course, students will:

-Become acquainted with basic knowledge about the philosophy of science and learn to apply scientific-philosophical critique.
+Become acquainted with basic knowledge about the philosophy of science and learn to apply this knowledge to social scientific research.

-Prepare and use the main methods in social scientific research (participant observation, qualitative interviews, questionnaires).
+Learn about the main methods used in social scientific research (participant observation, qualitative interviews, questionnaires).

 Understand, apply and critically reflect on the relationship between research questions, methods, analysis and knowledge production.